Peculiars/bmi-calculator/README.md

 2. Run flutter pub get in other to install the required dependencies.
 3. Run the app on your device or your virtual simulator.

+# Contact
+If you have any feedback, questions or constructive criticism, feel free to reach out to me at olaitandamilare230@gmail.com